mikelei8291/PowerSS/README.md

 # PowerSS
-A powerful front end of shadowsocks manyuser that contains the advantages of ss-panel and moeSS
+A powerful front end of shadowsocks manyuser